data-mining-UniPI/teaching25/rule_mining/Rule Extraction.md

 # Size of the rule space: full-length rule

 For simplicity, assume $m$ features, each discretized in $k$ bins, and each feature can only appear in a rule once.
-A rule of length $m$ can be constructed with a carthesian product of predicates from each of the $m$ $k$-large sets: we have $k^m$ combinations!
+A rule of (maximum) length $m$ can be constructed with a carthesian product of predicates from each of the $m$ $k$-large sets: we have $k^m$ combinations!

 | age        | salary      | assets     |
 | ---------- | ----------- | ---------- |